Munster region - Cork City & County 45 min - Instant certificate

 For Cork-based workers and businesses, online Asbestos Awareness Training offers significant advantages over traditional classroom courses:

-Online training eliminates the need for travel to Dublin, reduces time away from work, and allows Cork businesses to train staff at times that suit their operations.
+Online training removes the need to travel to Dublin, reduces time away from work, and lets Cork businesses certify whole crews before they mobilise onto an older site.

-Previously, many Cork workers had to travel to Dublin for accredited training, losing a full day to travel and attendance.
-Our online course changes this completely - complete your certification during a lunch break, after hours, or whenever suits your schedule.
+Previously, many Cork workers had to travel for accredited training, losing a full day to travel and attendance.
+Our online course changes this completely - complete your certification during a lunch break, after hours, or between jobs.

 What the Asbestos Awareness Course covers

-Our comprehensive Asbestos Awareness Course covers all topics required by the Health and Safety Authority.
+Our comprehensive Asbestos Awareness Course covers all the knowledge the Health and Safety Authority expects.
 Cork workers will learn:

 Cork employers: training your workforce